biorack/metatlas/docs/Untargeted_Analysis.md

 - FBMN (feature-based molecular networking): a module of GNPS2 which runs molecular networking, a method to visualize and annotate the chemical space in non-targeted mass spectrometry data.
 This is the second major tool used in the pipeline.
+- Google Drive: all user results are uploaded to a [Google Drive folder](https://drive.google.com/drive/u/0/folders/1MBcSZe2L00-xRUEMSY46uwAW516lGHwo) in the form of a zipped archive of MZmine, GNPS2, and any custom files (e.g., a GNPS2 guide in the same folder).

 ## Pipeline